 Between Alcaudete and the Cortijo de la Paloma you will have to walk for a few kilometers along the Córdoba road.
 Soon you will enter dirt tracks and olive trees.
 You will cross some rivers and bridges and end the day in Baena.
 If you have time, we suggest you visit its monuments and relax walking through its beautiful streets.

-Short, quiet stage and runs through landscapes and roads, without many intermediate populations.
+Short, quiet stage and runs through landscapes and roads, without many intermediate towns.
 The best reward for this effort is the arrival in the beautiful Cordoba town of Castro del Río.

-You will start the road in the direction of Bujalance, the closest town to Castro del Río.
-Despite being a long stage, runs without promotions.
-You will enjoy the views of a beautiful Roman bridge that saves the Fontalba stream.
-In Córdoba, we suggest you visit the Cathedral Mosque of Cordoba, the Alcazar de los Reyes Cristianos, and if you feel very tired, enjoy a bath in the best Arabic style!
+You will start the road towards Bujalance, the closest town to Castro del Río.
+Despite being a long stage, it runs along without any ascents.
+You will enjoy the views of a beautiful Roman bridge that crosses the Fontalba stream.

 You will walk through the Guadiato Valley, with vegetation of enzymes and their flocks.
 You will pass through the Vacar, we recommend you take a break and visit its imposing Arab castle.
 The last kilometers run through the Sierra Morena until you reach Villaharta with its Parroquia de Nuestra Señora de la Piedad.